Guardians and Gladiators: Critical response

-The Ramble in Central Park is where the episode shoot and based on the birdwatching incident.
+The Ramble in Central Park is where the episode was shot and is based on the birdwatching incident.

 Laura Bradley at The Daily Beast commended SVU for taking a stance on racial police bias.
 "SVU is clearly committed to meeting the challenge head-on, primarily through its central hero Olivia Benson," she stated.
 "It’s clear that SVU’s writers and producers take their mandate seriously this season—and for the most part, “Guardians and Gladiators” is a fascinating look at how these shows might slowly re-imagine their roles.
 Still, this process is not going to be easy or seamless.
 SVU might’ve shifted its vantage point, but we’re still living in the same fictionalized world with the same fictional characters.
 We’ve known some of these characters for decades, and for all that time they have, more or less, been treated as heroes—their actions justified, their mistakes minimized, their misjudgments forgiven after generally gentle scrutiny."
 She continued, "Benson, Fin, and their crew are no more or less broadly representative of actual police now than they were a few years ago—but we, too, now see them in a different light.
 As the future continues to take shape, both on screen and in real life, it’s unclear what SVU will ultimately look like.
 Still, this is a fascinating first step—particularly because save for a couple questionable moments, SVU has done a good job of refusing to let its officers off the hook so far."